-Come dressed in your costume – you might win one of the prizes for first, second and third place in the costume contest.
-The party beings at 9:00pm and lasts until 1:00am. «Read the rest of this article»
+Come dressed in your costume and you might win one of the prizes for first, second and third place in the costume contest.

 Clarksville, TN – The Kleeman Community Center and the Indoor Aquatic Center will be scaring up some Halloween fun with their second-annual Spooky Spectacular and Haunted Maze and Swim on Saturday, October 18th.

 Clarksville, TN – The weekly Clarksville Parks and Recreation Department Recreation Report provides Clarksvillians with a glimpse at the activities and events that are available from the Parks and Recreation Department for them to enjoy together as a family.